nixworks/public/news/2009/09/22/README.md

 _Context: Kaoshiung, Rebiya Kadeer, Taiwan, Uyghur_

 ### [ Iranian President Mahmoud Ahmadinejad heads for New York to attend the United Nations General Assembly. ](/news/2009/09/22/iranian-president-mahmoud-ahmadinejad-heads-for-new-york-to-attend-the-united-nations-general-assembly.md)
-_Context: Iran, Mahmoud Ahmadinejad, New York, President, United Nations, United Nations General Assembly_
+_Context: Iran, Mahmoud Ahmadinejad, New York, United Nations, United Nations General Assembly, president_

 ### [ An Iranian military airplane crashes during a military parade in Tehran. ](/news/2009/09/22/an-iranian-military-airplane-crashes-during-a-military-parade-in-tehran.md)
 Get the latest international news and world events from Asia, Europe, the Middle East, and more.
 See world news photos and videos at ABCNews.com